 - Partial linking

 This model produces a platform-independent object suitable for input to the linker in a subsequent link step.
 It can be used as an intermediate step in the development process and performs limited processing of input objects to produce a single output object.

 This model supports the DLL-like Base Platform Application Binary Interface (BPABI).
 It is intended to produce applications and DLLs that can run on a platform OS that varies in complexity.
 The memory model is restricted according to the BPABI specification.

 This is an extension to the BPABI model to support scatter-loading.

-This model supports applications and shared objects as used by System Vr4 (SysV) and ARM Linux.
-The memory model can be controlled with a GNU compatible ldscript.
+This model supports System V (SysV) models specified in the ELF used by ARM Linux.
 The memory model is restricted according to the ELF specification.